 Another study involving male rugby players looked into creatine supplementation and levels of DHT, the more active form of testosterone.
 After creatine loading with 25 grams per day for 7 days, the participants' DHT levels increased by 56%.

-Some men who experience drops in testosterone due to age choose to wear a patch or get injections.
+Some men who experience drops in testosterone levels due to age choose to wear a patch or get injections.
 Supplementing may be a simpler, much less expensive solution.

-Are There Downsides to Taking Creatine?
+Are There Downsides to Creatine Supplementation?

 That being said, there are potential side effects with every supplement you take.
 It all depends on the person taking the supplement and the quality of the supplement they choose.
 Some side effects that people experience while using creatine include:

-• Water retention
+Water retention

-• Gastrointestinal discomfort
+Gastrointestinal discomfort

 Also Read: When to Take Creatine, What Happens When You Stop Taking Creatine